 She was the 2009 recipient of the Doña Ana Arts Council's Arts in Education Award.

 I am certain that most artists regard their work as I do - as an extension of themselves - an artistic expression of our shifting moods, inner thoughts, feelings and beliefs.
 My work encompasses this and more.
 It is a statement of my cultural background as it existed in early times and as it relates to my current being and view of life.
 When painting, I work primarily with oils and acrylics.
-The contrast of colors, schemes, and themes I choose to use reflect the influence of my cultural background as well as my present environment and emotional state.
+The contrast of colors, schemes, and themes I choose to use reflects the influence of my cultural background as well as my present environment and emotional state.

 I take what I have learned in my life thus far as an educator, a metaphysical explorer, a musician, and a woman, and combine it with my artisitic abilities.
 I have utilized my painting as a means of reaching out to others in an attempt to give them a visual representation of my journey, my heritage, my experiences, and the people, places and things that have touched my life.
 I wish to share with my viewers the spirituality, beauty and splendor of the ancient cultures that once dominated what is now the Southwest United States and Mexico that provide my foundation and roots, the people who influenced my growth and beliefs, the landscape that feeds my soul, and the creative spirit that lies within me.